Free webinar · Jun 11: Boost your profitability by controlling site costs. Save your spot →

 The export process from Presto is straightforward:

-Step 1 — Open your project in Presto.
 Launch Presto on your computer and open the .PHZ file of the project you want to convert to BC3.
-Check that all the data is complete and up to date before exporting.
+Make sure all the data is complete and up to date before exporting.

-Step 3 — Select FIEBDC.
 In the export menu, choose the FIEBDC option (or "Export to BC3" in some versions).
-This option generates the file in the standard BC3 format.
+This option generates the file in standard BC3 format.

-Step 4 — Configure the export parameters.
 Presto will show you a configuration dialog with several options.
-The most important are:
+The most important ones are:

 • FIEBDC version: select FIEBDC-3 (the most compatible with current programs)

-• Include cost breakdowns: enable this option if the recipient needs the detail of materials and labor
+• Include unit breakdowns: enable this option if the recipient needs the material and labor detail

 • Character encoding: use UTF-8 to avoid problems with accents and special characters

-• Include measurements: enable if you want the BC3 to include the detailed measurements
+• Include quantity takeoffs: enable this if you want the BC3 to include the itemized takeoffs

-Step 5 — Choose the location and save.
 Select the folder where you want to save the file, give it a descriptive name (for example: estimate-project-name-2026.bc3) and click OK.
-Presto will generate the .bc3 file in the chosen location.
+Presto will generate the .bc3 file in the location you specified.

-Step 6 — Check the generated file.
-Open the file explorer, locate the generated .bc3 file and confirm that it has a reasonable size (it is not empty).
+Open your file explorer, locate the generated .bc3 file and confirm it has a reasonable size (it isn't empty).
 If the file is 0 KB or very small, repeat the export and review the parameters.

 Configuration options when exporting